 Zachary Taylor and Millard Fillmore are not the most famous of presidents.
 Yet they led America during important and tumultuous years.
 Taylor, as an army general, commanded troops in Texas and Mexico when the United States annexed the former and went to war against the latter.
-Fillmore helped shape the Whig party, the New York government, and a nascent university.
-Both, as presidents, worked to incorporate into the country new western lands won from Mexico and to find a compromise between supporters and opponents of African Americans’ enslavement.
+Fillmore helped shape the Whig Party, the New York government, and a nascent university.
+Both, as presidents, worked to incorporate into the country new western lands won from Mexico and to find a compromise between supporters and opponents of enslaving African Americans in those lands.
 The resulting legislation, depending on one’s interpretation, may have either caused or postponed the Civil War.

 Our project aims to remedy that.
-We will locate, transcribe, annotate, and publish Taylor’s and Fillmore’s letters.
-Specifically, we will edit those of the decade when they played their biggest national roles: from 1844, when Taylor prepared to lead troops into Texas, through 1849 and 1850, when Taylor and then Fillmore became president, to 1853, when Fillmore retired from the White House.
+We are locating, transcribing, annotating, and publishing Taylor’s and Fillmore’s letters.
+Specifically, we are editing those of the decade when they played their biggest national roles: from 1844, when Taylor prepared to lead troops into Texas, through 1849 and 1850, when Taylor and then Fillmore became president, to 1853, when Fillmore retired from the White House.
 These two men wrote hundreds of letters on their political and military careers, the social challenges of the day, and their personal hopes and struggles.
-Even more important, others wrote them thousands of letters revealing what they—men and women and children, blacks and whites and Indians, businessmen and laborers and farmers, Whigs and Democrats and abolitionists—considered the important issues of the day.
+Meanwhile, others wrote them thousands of letters revealing what they—men and women and children, Blacks and Whites and Native Americans, businessmen and laborers and farmers, Whigs and Democrats and abolitionists—considered the important issues of the day.

 We want to make these documents as easily and widely accessible as possible.
-Every letter, once we transcribe and verify it, will appear online—available through this website—at no charge to the reader.
-We will select the most important and interesting letters for annotation.
-Our faculty, drawing on expertise in nineteenth-century U.S. history, will write notes identifying all people, events, laws, and other topics mentioned in these letters.
+Our faculty and staff will transcribe and verify more than a thousand of the most important and interesting letters.
+Drawing on expertise in nineteenth-century US history, they will write notes identifying all people, events, laws, and other topics mentioned.
 The annotated correspondence will be published in three volumes both in print, by the University of Tennessee Press, and online, by the Rotunda imprint of the University of Virginia Press.
-Key original documents illuminating one of the most divisive periods in the nation’s history thus will be rendered available to and intelligible by all who wish to read them.
+Key original documents illuminating one of the most divisive periods in the nation’s history thus will become available to and intelligible by all who wish to read them.